bheisler/criterion.rs/book/src/migrating_0_2_to_0_3.md

 The `sample_time_nanos` field has been split into `sample_measured_value` and `unit`.
 For the default `WallTime` measurement, the `sample_measured_value` is the same as the `sample_time_nanos` was previously.

+### External program benchmarks have been removed.

+These were deprecated in version 0.2.6, as they were not used widely enough to justify the extra maintenance work.
+It is still possible to benchmark external programs using the `iter_custom` timing loop, but it does require some extra work.
+Although it does require extra development effort on the part of the benchmark author, using `iter_custom` gives more flexibility in how the benchmark communicates with the external process and also allows benchmarks to work with custom measurements, which was not possible previously.
+For an example of benchmarking an external process, see the `benches/external_process.rs` benchmark in the Criterion.rs repository.